splunk/public-o11y-docs/logs/scp.rst

          :width: 100%
          :alt: This screenshot shows recommended configuration for role search job limit and user search job limit.

       On the :guilabel:`Resources` tab in the :guilabel:`Role search time window limit` section, select :guilabel:`Custom time` and enter 2,592,000 seconds (30 days) for the maximum time window for searches for this role.
-For the earliest searchable event time for this role,  select :guilabel:`Custom time` and enter 7,776,000 seconds (90 days)
+For the earliest searchable event time for this role,  select :guilabel:`Custom time` and enter 7,776,000 seconds (90 days).
+In the :guilabel:`Disk space limit` section enter a :guilabel:`Standard search limit` of 1000 MB.

       .. image:: /_images/logs/ResourcesTab2.png
          :width: 100%